 The aftermath of a Tower card is that you become more adept at dealing with chaos and can even come to see it as a friend.
 Luck is dependent on opportunity, and opportunity is always chaotic.
 To find new fortune in life, sometimes things have to get shaken up a little.

 The Tower Card Means a Clash of Fire and Earth

 It is important to keep in mind the imagery of the Tower card and its deeper symbolism.
 The Tower is composed of stone and stands on a rocky outcropping, but is brought low by lightning and fire–these are indicators of both the earth and fire elements clashing with each other.

-In tarot and in pagan mythos, the Earth element, which is also denoted by the suit of pentacles.
+In tarot and in pagan mythos, the Earth element, is also denoted by the suit of pentacles.
 Earth represents the following:

 - your outer consciousness